hldohaga/upfnabp/final227.md

 It
 helps to tell us what can be done and how to do it.

-### Theorizing Food Martinez.
-Bordieu ; what is food?
+### Theorizing Food

 Food in biological terms is fuel, and raw materials for bodily processes.
 It is sometimes toxic, and then needs careful handling.
-However for every person there is a relationship with food which combines these biological aspects with likes and dislikes.
+However, for every person there is a relationship with food which combines these biological aspects with likes and dislikes, 'like apple pie', 'a land of milk and honey' .
-These are
-based on aesthetic considerations.
+These are based on aesthetic considerations.
-There are memories, special
-occasions, and cultural events which describe our food.
+There are memories, special occasions, and cultural events which describe our food.
-Each of these
-appears personal and individual.
+Each of these appears personal and individual.
 These are cultural considerations.
 There are menus and recipes, restaurants, chefs and cooks as well as supermarkets, producers all part of the economic facet of food.

 Martinez @martínez2021 posits a theoretical epistemology of food with three key aspects, the biological, the economic, and the cultural.
 In this
 theory we can explain that lack of food is not just a lack of fuel or building material, it is social isolation and cultural isolation, it is about economic deprivation.
+This model has the benefit of simplicity, but must be interpreted flexibly to understand how it can be best used.

 Austerity has identified the economic background to food economics.
 Barr @barr2014 has described the socio-biologic effect of this policy.
 Bordieu\'s @bourdieu2002 constructionist model of the sociology of food would fit into the cultural domain, but with some economic aspects.

-Monteiro seems to fit in with this more complex theory of food.
+Monteiro, and similar systems IARC, UNC, IFIC, seem to fit in with this more complex theory of food.
 \'Processing\' might include biological addition and subtraction of chemicals which affect satiety, or the gut biome, in which case we remain in the biologic.
 Even theories which consider the \'food matrix\' as the whole food being more than the sum of its parts retain a biology preference.